-Potatoes need a lot of space so for these you would want a 5 – 10 gallon container.
+Potatoes need a lot of space so for these you would want a 5 – 10-gallon container.
 You will be able to get a far greater yield than with a smaller container.
 Chit your potatoes by leaving them in natural light to sprout.
-It is best to use seed potatoes purchased from a garden shop as store bought potatoes often have insecticides and such sprayed on them.
+It is best to use seed potatoes purchased from a garden shop as store-bought potatoes often have insecticides and such sprayed on them.
 Having said that, I would still probably try to grow some of those potatoes that end up growing in the bottom of the bag from the store.
 You can cut the potatoes up – just make sure there is at least one growing eye and a good size chunk of potato on each piece.
 Sprouting needs to have happened for the potato to successfully produce more potatoes.

 When watering, you want the soil moist but with no pooling of water at the bottom of the container as this will cause the potatoes to rot.
 Once you get 4-5 inches of top growth, start adding more soil so that at any time, there is only a few inches of green growth showing at the top.
 Keep doing this as the plants grow until your container or bag is full.
 The potatoes will grow from the stem of the potatoes that have grown up through the soil and you will have a bountiful harvest.
 Water about every third day, ensuring that you water enough to dampen the soil all the way to the bottom.
 The soil should be moist but not wet.

 The indoor potato planting process is simple, but your potatoes will need some maintenance throughout their growth cycle to ensure a high yield and healthy spuds.
-First, find a good, natural light source in your home to ensure about 14 hours of light per day, or use LED lights if growing all year around.
+First, find a good, natural light source in your home to ensure about 14 hours of light per day, or use LED lights if growing all year round.
 Potatoes need to be kept at room temperature.
-During the winter, this temperature might drop a bit so you will want to keep them near a heat source but not over heated.
+During the winter, this temperature might drop a bit so you will want to keep them near a heat source but not overheated.

 Once your plants have gained full maturity, they will begin to turn yellow and are usually ready for harvesting.
 At this point, stop watering them so that the potatoes harden off and develop a decent skin on them.
-Wait until the plants die off completely to ensure maximum growth of the spuds.
-Double check a potato or two for maturity by rubbing your thumb gently against the skin.
+Wait until the plants die off completely to ensure the maximum growth of the spuds.
+Double-check a potato or two for maturity by rubbing your thumb gently against the skin.
 If it stays in place, it’s ready to harvest.

 How to Grow Root Vegetables Indoors with Soil – Other Veggies

-You still want tall buckets or bags but you probably only need 3 gallon size, depending on what you are growing.
+You still want tall buckets or bags but you probably only need 3-gallon size, depending on what you are growing.
 Daikon can grow 16-18″ whereas carrots, onions, radishes, etc are shorter.
 Choose your container or bag to suit the length of the vegetable you plan on growing.
 Fill the container with potting soil, sow your seed or bulbs as per normal and water.